jilaada/CS302-JavaGame/README_WARLORDS.txt

 to get your application up and running.
 This game was created by Group 10.

+The MVC diagram, Final Submission Table, Report and PowerPoint can be found in the additional_documents folder under the root directory

 ---------INSTRUCTIONS----------
 Press A to move paddle left
 Press S to move paddle right